Government Palace, Dili: The present palace

 Between the early 1950s and the end of the 1960s, the old palace and its accompanying buildings were replaced by the present palace, which was known during the remainder of the Portuguese colonial days as the Official Palace, and was the office of the colonial governor.

 In the mid-1970s, after the authoritarian Estado Novo regime that had governed Portugal since 1933 was overthrown in the Carnation Revolution of 25 April 1974, at least three significant events consequent upon that revolution took place at the palace.

 First, in a speech during a function at the palace in late 1974, Antonio de Almeida Santos, the Minister of Interterritorial Coordination in the new Portuguese government, stated that the East Timorese should be free to choose their own destiny.
 However, and at the request of the secretary of state for administration, he also spoke much more enthusiastically of the possibilities of continued association with Portugal or integration with Indonesia than of independence, which he suggested would not be realistic given that Portuguese Timor was far from "economic independence".

 Secondly, on 28 November 1975, approximately a year later, the Fretilin political party, at a hastily organised ceremony before a crowd of 2,000 gathered in front of the palace, made a unilateral declaration of independence of East Timor from Portuguese colonial rule.

 Thirdly, on 7 December 1975, just over a week later, Indonesia began a full-scale invasion of East Timor, focused on Dili.
 By midday, Indonesian troops had secured the palace and had posted teams along the key routes leading out of the centre of town.

 On 17 December 1975, the Indonesians formed a Provisional Government of East Timor (PGET) (Pemerintah Sementara Timor Timur (PSTT)); they then proceeded to occupy East Timor until 1999.
 During the occupation, the palace was used as the Office of Governor/Head of Regional Administration of East Timor (Kantor Gubernur/Kepala Daerah Tingkat I Timor Timur).

-In the immediate aftermath of the independence referendum of 30 August 1999 that led to Indonesia's withdrawal from East Timor by the end of October 1999, the palace served as a refuge for many Timorese from the violent reaction of the Indonesian military and its allies to the referendum's outcome.
+In the immediate aftermath of the independence referendum of 30 August 1999 that led to Indonesia's withdrawal from Timor-Leste by the end of October 1999, the palace served as a refuge for many Timorese from the violent reaction of the Indonesian military and its allies to the referendum's outcome.
 From late in 1999, the palace housed the services of the United Nations Mission in East Timor (UNAMET).
-Subsequently, until East Timor resumed independence in May 2002, it was the headquarters of UNAMET's successor, the United Nations Transitional Administration in East Timor (UNTAET).
+Subsequently, until Timor-Leste resumed independence in May 2002, it was the headquarters of UNAMET's successor, the United Nations Transitional Administration in East Timor (UNTAET).

 During the violence in late 1999, much of Dili was set alight; as of April 2000, the palace was one of only a handful of fire damaged city buildings that had been repaired.